 Why Is Brachycephaly A Problem?

-Brachycephalic dogs have a much shorter muzzle, and the structure of the face and skull make it harder for these dogs to draw air into the lungs.
+Brachycephalic dogs have a much shorter muzzle, and the face and skull structure make it harder for them to draw air into the lungs.
 The compact airways of these breeds mean that less oxygen gets to the lungs, and this causes wheezing, snorting, difficulty breathing, and gurgling.

-Additionally, a dog’s air conditioning system is their mouth – as they pant, saliva on the tongue evaporates and cools the body.
-Dogs with a shorter muzzle and more difficult time taking air in are less efficient at cooling themselves when temperatures skyrocket in warmer months!
+Additionally, a dog’s air conditioning system is its mouth – as they pant, saliva on the tongue evaporates and cools the body.
+Dogs with a shorter muzzle and a more difficult time taking air are less efficient at cooling themselves when temperatures skyrocket in warmer months!

 BAS( Brachycephalic Airway Syndrome)